zivatar/thesis/docs/index.rst

 Code documentation
 ******************

-Generated from the docstrings of the Django application
+Generated from the docstrings of the Django application with Sphinx

 Standalone classes
 ==================